Technologist in Chemistry C (ASCP) Certification

 Complicated and precise lab tests are often necessary to make quick and accurate medical diagnoses.
-Physicians rely on educated and trained laboratory personnel to perform a variety of tests on cells, tissues, and bodily fluids.
+Physicians rely on educated and trained laboratory personnel to perform various tests on cells, tissues, and bodily fluids.
 One key player in labs is a clinical chemistry technologist who uses chemical processes to examine DNA, determine the chemical composition of samples, and analyze cells.

 Certification in this field is voluntary, but it is highly recommended.
 Not only does certification demonstrate competency in the field, but it may also be required for employment or advancement.
 The most common certification is the American Society for Clinical Pathology (ASCP) Technologist in Chemistry (C) certification.

 Medical and clinical laboratory technicians, including clinical chemistry technologists, are currently in high demand.
-According to the Bureau of Labor Statistics, between 2019 and 2029, there will be a 7 percent increase in jobs in this field nationally, which is almost twice the expected growth average for all jobs in the same decade (4 percent).
-Professionals in this field earn a median salary of $53,120 per year.
+According to the Bureau of Labor Statistics (2023), between 2022 and 2032, there will be a 5 percent increase in jobs in this field nationally, which is faster than the expected growth average for all jobs in the same decade (3 percent).
+Professionals in this field earn a median salary of $57,380 per year.